 The psychoeducator has completed graduate studies (Master's degree) in psychoeducation, and has experience in difficult personal and social environments.

-They are members of the Ordre des Psychoéducateurs et Psychoéducatrices du Québec and must comply with the requirements defined by the Order.
-Our team is our pride and joy, and makes CERC an exceptional clinic.
+They are members of the Ordre des Psychoéducateurs et Psychoéducatrices du Québec (OPPQ) and are required to comply with the requirements set by the Order.
+At CERC, our team is a true clinical force, recognized for the quality of its interventions and its rigorous approach.

 Are psycho-education costs covered by insurance?